bebrown/mycoin/README.md

 * Byte 2: The encrypted value size (in bytes)
 * Byte 3: The length of the final chunk (in bytes)

-The rest of the encrypted data follows.
+The rest of the encrypted data follows the header.

     >>> s = b'This is a test.'
     >>> len(s)